 The PFM takes a lot of guesswork out of managing your child's asthma.
 It can help you, your child's healthcare provider, or even your child's teachers know if your child's airways may be narrowing.

 Using a PFM every day will let you know when your child's peak flows are starting to drop.
 This allows you to make early changes in your child's medicine or routine.
 This can help prevent your child's symptoms from getting worse.
-The PFM can also help you know when you need to call your child's provider.
-Or when you should go to the hospital emergency department.
+The PFM can also help you know when you need to call your child's healthcare provider.
+Or when you should go to the hospital emergency room.

 How do you use a peak flow meter?

 Use the PFM as directed by your child's provider.
 For instance, some people use a PFM every day at about the same time.